The King & the Commissioner: Filming

 The shooting began in Trivandrum on 6 June 2011.
 Mammootty joined the set on 13 June.
 After one round of shooting in Trivandrum, the shooting shifted to Kochi and then to Delhi.
 Some scenes were also shot in Kozhikode.
 It is reported that the shooting of the film was going on in Kochi, when the income tax raids at Mammootty's residence took place.
 Mammootty had to be present before the investigators, and the filming was delayed to a few days.

 Reception

 Critical reception

 Rediff.com rated the film 3 out of 5 stars and said, "It's high on nostalgia but The King And The Commissioner has nothing new to offer."
 Sify rated the film as disappointing and said, "A better script, more believable characters, some real trimming and a modern style could have done wonders for The King and The Commissioner.
 But in the current form it succeeds in reminding about the earlier movies, though it is painfully long at more than three hours.".
-IndiaGlitz rated the film 5.5 out of 10 points and said the film is "stuffed with all the cliches of Ranji-Shaji films".
-Nowrunning rated the film 3 out of 5 and said,"'The King and the Commissioner' does try to make up for its very serious loss of a sense of intrigue by going in for those flashy cuts and chic looks."